 Make sure that the Drone and associated equipment have the latest firmware available;

-Make sure all the equipment (IMU, compass, etc.) have been properly calibrated, maximum one (1) day before each Operation;
+Make sure all the equipment (IMU, compass, etc.) has been properly calibrated maximum one (1) day before each Operation;

-The actual accessory used for the flights must be in agreement with the information that the Pilot has communicated at the time of planning the Operation.
+The actual accessory used for the flights must agree with the information that the Pilot communicated at the time of planning the Operation.

 5.2.
 Equipment requirements